postandcourier/infant-mortality/two-main-text.md

 Ashley sinks into an overstuffed couch in the den of her parents’ brick ranch home in a neighborhood of tidy, small houses and trailers just off this farm town’s main drag.

 The town claims as a favorite son Depression-era FBI agent Melvin Purvis, who famously led the hunt that killed gangster John Dillinger.
-Nowadays, it's best known for the nearby Honda all-terrain vehicle plant.
+Nowadays, Timmonsville is best known for the nearby Honda all-terrain vehicle plant.

 Three miles from that bustling plant, Ashley cradles the toy baby in the crook of her left arm with the ease of an experienced mother.

 The toy baby is a prop Driggers uses to gauge how comfortable first-time mothers-to-be are with what will soon be coming their way.

 Driggers is one of dozens of nurses in South Carolina who are part of a national program called Nurse Family Partnership.
-McLeod Regional Medical Center in Florence, where Driggers works, sponsors the program in four of the 26 mostly rural counties where it operates.
+McLeod Regional Medical Center in Florence, where Driggers works, sponsors the program in four of the 26 mostly rural counties where the program operates.

 The four counties — Florence, Darlington, Dillon and Marlboro — are part of McLeod’s service area.